Ilithy/Ilithy/README.md

 <h2>About Me</h2>

+I am a simple user, I help the developers who want it by:

+- translating in my language (French)
+- creating presentation illustrations (banners, screenshots for app store etc...)
+- moral support <3

 <!--
 **Ilithy/Ilithy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.